-On 4 January 2013 the Australian Government announced the commencement of a review of the Franchising Code of Conduct (Franchising Code), to be conducted by Mr Alan Wein.
+On 4 January 2013 the Australian Government announced a review of the Franchising Code of Conduct (Franchising Code), to be conducted by Mr Alan Wein.
 Further information about Mr Wein can be found in Mr Alan Wein's biography.
-The Department will provide secretariat support to Mr Wein throughout the review.
+The Department provided secretariat support to Mr Wein throughout the review.

 The Minister for Small Business issued a media release on Friday 17 May 2013 making the review report publicly available.

 All inquiries regarding the review, should be sent by email to firstname.lastname@example.org.